How Lupus Affects Oral Health

 - Headaches, confusion, and memory loss

-How Lupus Affects Your Oral and General Health
+How Does Lupus Affect Your Teeth and General Health

 Due to the inflammatory nature of the disease, lupus can affect your dental health.
 Inflammation causes gum disease, the number one source of tooth decay and oral infections.
 Dental diseases, in turn, can affect your health in the following ways: